bfortuner/problems/README.md

 1. Implement Queue w Linked List - Enqueue, Dequeue, Size methods.
 2. Implement Queue w Resizing Array - Enqueue, Dequeue, Size methods.
 3. Queue With Stacks - Implement a queue using 2 Stacks
-4. Queue With Linked List - Implement a queue using a circular linked list (no links are null and the value of last.next = first).
+4. Queue With Circular Linked List - Implement a queue using a circular linked list (no links are null and the value of last.next = first).
 Keep only one Node instance variable (last).

 ###Heaps